enigmadigital/Formerly/README.md

 ```

 ## Updates
+* 1.3.3
+  * fix to honeypot code so syntax works in php 5.2
 * 1.3.2
   * support for ajax posting of forms
   * file upload type (add 'assetFolderId' => <id of asset folder to store files> to your config)